kamerontanseli/kamerontanseli.github.io/src/posts/whats-missing-with-no-code.md

 date: '2020-05-03T22:25:27.000Z'
 hero_image: https://images.unsplash.com/photo-1519191870696-89600646be7b?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=2000&fit=max&ixid=eyJhcHBfaWQiOjExNzczfQ
 title: "What's missing with No-Code"
+byline: "I  recently built an app to help No-Coders create automated Mailchimp newsletters using Google Sheets.
+Along the way I thought to myself about how the same app I was creating could of all be done without code..."
 ---

 I  recently [built an app](https://gsheet2mail.com) to help No-Coders create automated Mailchimp newsletters using Google Sheets.
 Along the way I thought to myself about how the same app I was creating could of all be done without code...